Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Both graphic design and art are creative fields.
 A key similarity between art and design is that the person will create visual interpretations and have an objective in mind before starting a project.
 A studio artist will feel inspired and may plot out his or her next project in the mind or on paper.
 Additionally, a studio artist may be hired to brainstorm a project with a client who orders a commission.
 Although the artist will still need to interpret the idea onto canvas or paper, the art buyer will provide the guidelines for the project.
 Artistic commissions may be done through private buyers or arranged through galleries.

 A graphic design career will be very different than a career as an artist.
 Graphic designers can work independently or for a larger company.
 They will be responsible for delivering a client’s message in a meaningful and creative way.
-They work less independently than someone in fine art and typically need to answer to or collaborate with several team members.
-Graphic design relies on technology often and professionals use software programs to design brochures, logos, posters, advertisements, and web pages.
+They work less independently than someone in fine art.
+They typically need to answer to or collaborate with several team members.
+Graphic design relies on technology often.
+Professionals use software programs to design:

 School and Program Accreditation